ibm-cloud-docs/account/cc-working-with.md

 The carbon calculation methodology has been independently validated by Bureau Veritas for the {{site.data.keyword.vpc_full}} (VPC) and {{site.data.keyword.vsi_is_full}}, {{site.data.keyword.cos_full_notm}}, {{site.data.keyword.containershort_notm}}, and {{site.data.keyword.powerSys_notm}} key services.
 For more information, see [View validation](https://cloud.ibm.com/media/docs/downloads/account/bureau-veritas-validation.pdf){: external}.

-For a more in-depth explanation about carbon calculators methodology and calculations, see [Energy and carbon quantification methodology](https://cloud.ibm.com/media/docs/downloads/account/carbon-calc-method-v4.pdf){: external}.
+For a more in depth explanation about carbon calculators methodology and calculations, see [Energy and carbon quantification methodology](https://cloud.ibm.com/media/docs/downloads/account/carbon-calc-method-v5.pdf){: external}.

 ### Data center-based carbon emissions
 {: #datacenter-carbon-emission}